dmuller189/C-Process-API-Tutorial/README.md

 }
 ```

 Here is a simple C program that utilized the various parts of the C memory model.
 Although the program does not do much of anything (in fact global variable are an anti-pattern),
 it nonetheless displays how the stack, heap, and data sections are used when writing a C program.

 ## Running Multiple Processes and an Asside on Virtualization

-Another key feature of operating systems is the ability to create multiple
-processes and seeming execute them at the same time.
-This ability is a
-result of cpu and memory **virtualization**.
-The details and complexities of
-virtualization are beyond the scope of this instructional, but an OS can
-create the illusion of runnning multiple processes at once with a
-technique called **time sharing**.
-The OS simple runs one process, stops it,
-runs another process, and continues for each process.
-The mechanism for
-switching processes is called **context switching**, and the OS decides
-to switch processes through a **scheduling policy**, which uses performance
-metrics, historical data, and workload information to make these decisions.
+Another key feature of operating systems is the ability to create multiple processes and seeming execute them at the same time.
+This ability is a result of cpu and memory **virtualization**.
+The details and complexities of virtualization are beyond the scope of this instructional, but an OS can create the illusion of runnning multiple processes at once with a technique called **time sharing**.
+The OS simple runs one process, stops it,runs another process, and continues for each process.
+The mechanism for switching processes is called **context switching**, and the OS decides to switch processes through a **scheduling policy**, which uses performance metrics, historical data, and workload information to make these decisions.
 Therefore, a process can be in a **running** state, or a **ready** state.
-A process can also be **blocked** if it performs a task that makes it not
-ready to run until a future event occurs.
+A process can also be **blocked** if it performs a task that makes it not ready to run until a future event occurs.

  An example is when a process asks the disk for I/O.  These transitions look someting like this: